 What It Does: Targets your abdominals, chest and shoulders

-Be careful not to…let your hips move upward or your body sag toward the floor.
-Engage your core muscles to maintain a straight line throughout your torso so you’re abdominals and upper body muscles get a proper workout.
+Be careful not to… let your hips move upward or your body sag toward the floor.
+Engage your core muscles to maintain a straight line throughout your torso so your abdominals and upper body muscles get a proper workout.

 Medicine Ball Russian Twist

 What It Does: Builds and strengthens your core